Looking for great work from home ideas for moms?

-Administrative tasks that can be handed off to someone who doesn’t take sick time, come in late or need health insurance is appealing to large and small businesses.
+Administrative tasks that can be handed off to someone who doesn’t take sick time, come in late, or need health insurance are appealing to large and small businesses.

 Data entry and answering phones can be done from anywhere at all hours and time zones.

 This is similar to freelancing but you don’t have to be a specialist in any one thing.